David Albahari: Biography

+David Albahari was born on 15 March 1948 in Peć, in the former Yugoslav region of Kosovo to a Sephardic Jewish father and a mother of Serbian origin (who had previously been married to an Ashkenazi Jewish man killed in the Holocaust, as were their children and as was the first family of his father, which Albahari himself defined as "Four children had to die so that I, and my sister, would be born.").

-Born in Peć, in the former Yugoslav region of Kosovo to a Sephardic Jewish family, Albahari published the first collection of short stories Porodično vreme (Family Time) in 1973.
-He became better known to wider audience in 1982 with a volume Opis smrti (Description of Death) for which he got Ivo Andrić award.
+Albahari published the first collection of short stories Porodično vreme ("Family Time") in 1973.
+He became better known to wider audience in 1982 with a volume Opis smrti ("A Description of Death") for which he got the Andrić Prize.
 In 1991 he became the chair of the Federation of Jewish Communes of Yugoslavia, and worked on evacuation of the Jewish population from besieged Sarajevo.
-In 1994, he moved with his family to Calgary in the Canadian province of Alberta, where he still lives.
-He continues to write and publish in the Serbian language.
+In 1994, he moved with his family to Calgary in the Canadian province of Alberta, where he lived until 2012 when he returned to live in Belgrade.
+He continued to write and publish in the Serbian language.

 In the late 1980s, Albahari initiated the first formal petition to legalize marijuana in Yugoslavia.

+Albahari died after a long illness in Belgrade on 30 July 2023, at the age of 75.

 Awards

 In 2012 he was awarded the Vilenica Prize.
-He also received the following awards: Ivo Andrić Award (1982), Stanislav Vinaver Award (1993), NIN Prize (1996), National Library of Serbia Award for bestseller (1996), International Balkanika Award (1996), Bridge Berlin Award (1998), City of Belgrade Award (2005) and Isidora Sekulić Award (2014).
+He also received the following awards: the Andrić Prize (1982), Stanislav Vinaver Award (1993), NIN Prize (1996), National Library of Serbia Award for bestseller (1996), International Balkanika Award (1996), Bridge Berlin Award (1998), City of Belgrade Award (2005) and Isidora Sekulić Award (2014).

 On 29 July 2016, Albahari won the first award at the "Druga prikazna" ("Another Story") literary festival in Skopje, Macedonia.

-Albahari has been contributing to Geist magazine.
+Albahari was a contributor to Geist magazine.

-Works
+Selected bibliography

-His books have been translated into several languages and eight of them are available in English:
+His books have been translated into several languages and several of them are available in English.